xwal/awesome-stars/README.md

 * [python-guide](https://github.com/kennethreitz/python-guide) - Python best practices guidebook, written for Humans.

 ## C
+* [Tesseract-OCR-iOS](https://github.com/gali8/Tesseract-OCR-iOS) - Tesseract OCR iOS is a Framework for iOS7+, compiled also for armv7s and arm64.
+* [ZipArchive](https://github.com/mattconnolly/ZipArchive) - zip archive processing for Cocoa - iPhone and OS X
+* [ZipArchive](https://github.com/ZipArchive/ZipArchive) - ZipArchive is a simple utility class for zipping and unzipping files on iOS and Mac.
+* [mac-dictionary-kit](https://github.com/jjgod/mac-dictionary-kit) - Dictionary conversion tool for Mac OS X 10.5 and above
+* [libffi](https://github.com/libffi/libffi) - A portable foreign-function interface library.
 * [swift-corelibs-libdispatch](https://github.com/apple/swift-corelibs-libdispatch) - The libdispatch Project, (a.k.a.
 Grand Central Dispatch), for concurrency on multicore hardware
 * [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted) - Dumps decrypted mach-o files from encrypted iPhone applications from memory to disk.
 This tool is necessary for security researchers to be able to look under the hood of encryption.
 * [iSparta](https://github.com/iSparta/iSparta) - APNG、WebP 转换器